arefeen-git/web_scrapper/README.md

         composer install

-9. Now you need to run the migration script -
+9. Now you need to Create the Database

+        php bin/console doctrine:database:create

+   and then run the migration script -

         php bin/console doctrine:migrations:migrate